 the existing Open Journals but were altered due to these publisher interventions.

-None of the prospective publisher applications seeks to build on the Open
+The prospective publisher applications do not seek to develop the Open

 Journals built with the information resources collected in the project.

-Thus work on the two Open Journals in biology and computer science was
+As this became apparent, work on the two Open Journals in biology and computer

 Details and results of the project were widely disseminated during the